Sotera/graphene/README.md

 Graphene: Search and Graph your data
 ======
  Graphene is a high performance Java based web framework you can use to build a searching and graphing application on top of your data.
-It is datastore agnostic, but has some built in support for generating a graph database using Neo4J or Titan (and to that extent, Tinkerpop Blueprints), from your non-graph datastore (RDBMS, Solr, etc).
+It is datastore agnostic, but has some built in support for Elastic Search, SQL Databases, and Titan.

 For configurations, building, and deployment instructions, view the [Graphene Wiki](https://github.com/Sotera/graphene/wiki).
 Please see the road maps in the wiki for new features and their slated order.

 Using Graphene
 ------
- The core of the Graphene project is to be used as a WAR overlay for your Java based web application.
-We provide two examples using the limited Enron and Scott Walker datasets (graphene-enron and graphene-walker, respectively).
-We also have a Kiva micro-loan based demo available on request.
+ The core of the Graphene project contains multiple modules, some of which are optional.
+The main module that you'll need it the graphene-web module, since it acts as a WAR overlay for your Java based web application.
+The current example that will be released soon is based on Instagram data, and will be shown as a separate github project.
+Previous demos included Enron, Scott Walker email data, and Kiva Microloan data.

- It is our goal that you should not have to modify this project in order to suit your individual needs (although we welcome ideas and suggestions).
-The intent is that this project be used as an underlying framework, and that your individual implementations can be wired within your code using IOC.
+ It's our goal that you use the available modules if they make sense for your needs, but we allow you to wire in your own code in most places.
+In addition, Graphene leverages Apache Tapestry's auto discovery of modules, so we will be expanding the number of 'plugin' modules available.
+Currently we offer the graphene-augment-mitie as an example of such a module.
+It's abilities are made available in your app simply by including the jar file in your POM, no code changes necessary!

 Building Graphene
 ------
- Graphene is built using [Apache Maven](http://maven.apache.org) version 3.0.4 or later and a recent version of [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+ Graphene is built using [Apache Maven](http://maven.apache.org) version 3.0.4 or later and a recent version of [currenly Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

  * A plain 'mvn clean install' will build all the jar files and a single war file (to be overlaid on your project)
  * Test execution is part of the build, but you can add -DskipTests=true to cut down on the build time.